 Presidential elections in Sierra Leone

 On Tuesday, the Electoral Commission of Sierra Leone (ECSL) announced the victory of incumbent President Julius Maada Bio in the presidential elections.
 He was sworn in the same day to begin his second term in office.
 According to official results, Bio won the presidential election on Saturday with 56.17% against his main rival Samura Kamara of the All People’s Congress (APC), who received 41.16% of the vote, thus avoiding a run-off.
 In Sierra Leone, a presidential candidate must garner 55% of the vote to win the election and avoid a second round of voting.
 Kamara, an economist and former Minister of both Finance and Foreign Affairs, proclaimed on Monday after the official announcement of the first partial results that he and his party do not recognise the election results.
 For weeks, the APC has been accusing the National Electoral Commission of being biased in favour of the ruling Sierra Leone People’s Party (SLPP) and on Monday again questioned the ECSL inclusivity, transparency and accountability.
 Both national and international organisations also criticised the electoral process.On Tuesday evening, National Election Watch, a coalition of civil society organisations, pointed to alleged irregularities in the data published by the ECSL.
 According to their own calculations, Bio would have won between 47.7% and 53.1%, Kamara between 43.8% and 49.2% of the votes, while the voter turnout was estimated at between 75.4% and 79% instead of 83% as stated by the ECSL.
 Election observers from the European Election Observation Mission (EU EOM) also criticised statistical inconsistencies in the presidential election results released by the ECSL and on Wednesday called for the immediate release of data disaggregated by polling stations to allow for public scrutiny of the results.
 The US, UK, Ireland, Germany and France also expressed concerns about the lack of transparency in the counting process, pointing to significant logistical problems that hampered voting in some areas.
 Around election day, there were partly violent clashes between security forces and opposition supporters.
-According to Kamara, security forces also fired shots at his party’s headquarters after the weekend election, calling it an attempted assassination.
+According to Kamara, security forces fired on the APC headquarters after the weekend election, which he described as an assassination attempt.
 However, the police denied this, saying that tear gas was only used against protesting opposition supporters who were harassing other passers-by in front of the APC headquarters.
 The EU EOM condemned the violence by security forces on Sunday, which left one woman dead.
 However, the serious post-election protests and political violence feared by the population largely remained absent.
 Saturday’s election was a rematch of the 2018 race in which Bio, a former coup leader who campaigned on progressive policies, won against Kamara.
 The two parties, SLPP and APC, have dominated along ethnic and regional lines for decades, taking turns to govern.
 The biggest challenges for the re-elected Bio lie in addressing the country’s severe economic problems.
 Sierra Leone has been in an ongoing economic crisis since the Ebola outbreak in 2014 and is struggling with high inflation and unemployment rates.

 Foreign Minister Baerbock in South Africa